 NOTE 2: How the MSGin5G Client knows the message protocol/format supported by the Application Client is out of scope of this specification.

 Annex A lists some message formats/protocols examples (only for implementation reference) which may be used for the interaction between Application Client residing in a different UE and MSGin5G Client in MSGin5G UE over MSGin5G-5.

+Clauses 6.4.2.4 and 6.4.2.5 define the procedures used for message exchange between MSGin5G Client residing in a Constrained UE which cannot connect to the 3GPP network directly and MSGin5G Server by using another UE as a UE-to-Network relay.
+In this case, the MSGin5G Client communicates with the MSGin5G Server via MSGin5G-1 reference point.
+All messages specified in clause 6.4.1 apply.

 6.4.2.2 Procedure at MSGin5G Client in MSGin5G UE